Mudi dogs have a reputation for being able to control a herd of 500 sheep.

 - Border Collie – A lively temperament is something shared by these dogs.
 They are both herders, but Border Collies are bigger in weight and height.

-- Bouvier des Flandres – Though this dog is much larger both in weight and height, it shares an affectionate temperament and high level of energy with Mudi dogs.
+- Bouvier des Flandres – Although this dog is much larger both in weight and height, it shares an affectionate temperament and high level of energy with Mudi dogs.

 - Belgian Shepherd – This dog has a lifespan similar to the Mudi and has a lot of coat colors in common with it.
-But a size comparison shows the Belgian Shepherd to be a larger breed than the Mudi.
+But a Belgian Shepherd is a larger breed than the Mudi.

 Popular names for this breed: